Forward Get In Touch

 Day 7: Edfu and Kom Ombo After a peaceful overnight sail down the timeless Nile River, my journey took me to Edfu.
 Nestled on the west bank of the river Nile, is the exceptionally well-preserved Edfu Temple, dedicated to the mighty falcon god Horus.
 As I approached the temple, its grandeur and aura of sacredness were overwhelming.

-Enchanting Bhutan " A Journey into Happiness and Natures Splendour "
+Enchanting Bhutan " A Journey into Happiness & Natures Splendour "

-Enchanting Bhutan " A Journey into Happiness and Natures Splendour "
+Enchanting Bhutan " A Journey into Happiness & Natures Splendour "

 Nestled in the heart of the Eastern Himalayas, is Bhutan.
 Standing as a testament to untouched beauty and a unique cultural identity Bhutan should be a must on any serious travellers list.
 Journey with Forward Travel as we explore this enchanting kingdom, where happiness is not just a goal but a way of life.